Free tool

 What this split expense calculator does

 This calculator helps you divide one or more shared expenses between people and see the simplest way to settle up.
 Add who paid, who should be included in each expense, and the calculator will show each person’s fair share and who owes whom.
+Once you know who owes whom, read how to remind someone they owe you money politely if you want the wording approach, use the Polite Payback Reminder Generator for a custom message, or browse Repayment Reminder Text Examples for ready-made scripts.

 Use it for: